 Did you know that pineapples, figs, and plants from far-off places once flourished in Roscommon at Strokestown Park?

-Henry Pakenham Mahon (1787-1863), the aristocratic owner of Strokestown Park House, was an avid gardener, and he travelled far and wide to find unusual and rare plants and seeds.
-Many rare plants were brought to Strokestown from across the world to adorn his Roscommon garden.
+Henry Pakenham Mahon (1787-1863), the aristocratic owner of Strokestown Park House, was an avid gardener.
+He travelled far and wide to find unusual and rare plants and brought them to Strokestown to adorn his garden.

 There, Strokestown’s local gardeners cultivated them so that the Pakenham-Mahons could literally enjoy the fruits of the British Empire!

-Pineapples and other exotic fruits were such a sign of power and influence that examples can be found carved as artworks like the pineapple carved into the top of the Gazebo house in the Strokestown Park Gardens.
+Pineapples and other exotic fruits were such a sign of power and influence that examples can be found carved as artworks like on top of the Gazebo in the Strokestown Park gardens.

 When you visit today, Strokestown’s gardens and woodlands are beautiful, natural spaces that offer a welcome to all.
 But they served, in centuries past, as powerful symbols of the family’s connections with colonial power.